LDSSA/ds-prep-course/README.md

 or VMWare.
 If you are using MacOS or Linux you can skip this section.

-If you are using windows 10 we suggest using WSL (see bellow), if you are using an older Windows version we also support running a virtual linux machine with VMWare.
+If you are using windows 10 we suggest using WSL (see below), if you are using an older Windows version we also support running a virtual linux machine with VMWare.

+##### Why do I need to install either WSL or VMware?

+Because of the differences in command line syntax between Windows vs Mac OS/Linux, it would be a great challenge for us to support and provide instructions for both Operating Systems.
+For this reason, we’d ask you to install Windows Subsystem for Linux, or VMware, which would enable you to run Linux command lines inside Windows.
+Keep in mind that these are simply extensions to your Windows operating system, hence, installing this software will not do any changes on your laptop.
+It is also quick to do so.

+If due to some reasons, you cannot install WSL or VMware (e.g. you do not have the admin rights for your computer), you can still join the Prep Course and follow the Learning materials.
+However, all of our setup instructions and learning materials are created for Mac OS/Linux, and unfortunately we will not be able to provide support on how to do it on Windows.
+If you have some doubts/worries, feel free to reach out to us.

 #### Windows 10 Setup

 Follow [this guide](guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md) if you are running Windows 10.

 #### Older Windows Setup

-If you are running an older version of Windows, follow the guide bellow on running Ubuntu with Windows using VMware Player.
-You'll be required to download VMware and Ubuntu 18, for that please use the links provided bellow (not the links provided in the tutorial).
+If you are running an older version of Windows (such as Windows 8 or 7), follow the guide below on running Ubuntu with Windows using VMware Player.
+You'll be required to download VMware and Ubuntu 18, for that please use the links provided below (not the links provided in the tutorial).
 * [VMware download link](https://www.vmware.com/go/getplayer-win)
 * [Ubuntu download link](https://ubuntu.com/download/desktop/thank-you?version=18.04.4&architecture=amd64)
 * Follow this guide: [How To Run Ubuntu in Windows 7 with VMware Player](https://www.howtogeek.com/howto/11287/how-to-run-ubuntu-in-windows-7-with-vmware-player/)